 ¼ tsp cream of tartar

 Prepare crust: Mix graham cracker crumbs and sugar in a mixing bowl.
 Add melted butter and press onto the bottom and sides of a 9” pie plate.
-Chill until firm.
+Set aside.

 Prepare pudding: Whisk together brown sugar, corn starch, and salt.
-In a separate bowl, whisk together the milk and egg yolks.
-Once well mixed, gradually stir the milk and egg yolk mixture in with the dry ingredients.
+In a separate bowl, whisk together the milk and egg yolks until thoroughly combined.
+Gradually stir the milk and egg yolk mixture in with the dry ingredients.
 In a saucepan, cook over medium heat until thickened and bubbly, stirring constantly.
 Remove from heat and add butter and vanilla, stirring until smooth.
 Cover and keep warm.

-Prepare meringue: Combine egg whites and cream of tartar in a large mixing bowl.
+Prepare meringue: Preheat oven to 350°.
+Combine 4 egg whites and cream of tartar in a large mixing bowl.
 Beat with an electric mixer.
-Gradually add sugar until mixture forms stiff, glossy peaks.
+Gradually add sugar until the mixture forms stiff, glossy peaks.

 Pour the hot butterscotch pudding into crust and spread the meringue over the pudding, sealing to the edges.
 Bake until meringue is lightly browned, about 15 minutes.
 Cool on wire rack for 1 hour, and refrigerate for at least 3 hours before serving.

 *Note: Reserve the 3 egg whites for the meringue.
 You will need one additional egg white for extra volume for the meringue.
 The extra yolk may be used for other purposes.